Hofls/cloud/README.md

         * AWS Elastic Beanstalk, Heroku
     * `SaaS` (Software as a Service) - PaaS + service manages data and application (service manages everything)
         * Dropbox, Salesforce
-    * `Serverless` - servers are abstracted away.
+    * `FaaS` (Serverless) - servers are abstracted away.
 Not suitable for complex apps.
 With lots of functions interacting with one another - complexity grows very quickly.
-        * `Function as a Service (FaaS)`
-        *
+        * Azure functions,
 * Goals for the state of infrastructure:
     * `Visibility` - what services you are using, how you use them.
 Notifications when somebody makes changes.
 Detection of misconfigurations and incidents
     * `Automation` - automatically scale solutions, resolve incidents, rollback to previous configurations